thorchain/THORChain-v1/x/eth-bifrost/IMPLEMENTATION_SPEC.md

 Once a bridge is registered, it needs to be functionally linked.

-1) A sponsoring validator "sponsor" proposes a new bridge to ethereum, by deploying the factory `ethBridge` contract.
+1) A sponsoring validator "sponsor" proposes a new bridge to Ethereum, by deploying the factory `ethBridge` contract.
-* The sponsor proposes the `ethBridge` contract address in the `tcBridgeRegistry` module.
+* The sponsor proposes the `ethBridge` contract address in the `cBridgeRegistry` module.
 * If validators agree the `ethBridge` contract meets the factory standard (check `factoryContract` bytecode), then they vote to integrate.
 * The sponsor adds all quorum validators to the `ethBridge` contract.

 Once the bridge is linked, the cycle will now include the signer and relayer processes:

-* The `tcBifrost` module orchestrates the update to the states of validators `tcBridgeRegistry`.
+* The `cBridge` module orchestrates the update to the states of validators `cBridgeRegistry`.
-* The `tcSigner` process then collects signatures for the `ethBridge` smart contract to enact the signature shuffling.
+* The `cSigner` process then collects signatures for the `ethBridge` smart contract to enact the signature shuffling.
-* The `tcRelayer` process reports the events.
+* The `cRelayer` process reports the events.

 The bridge is ready.